 - Respiratory selection by a qualified person selecting only NIOSH approved respirators

-- A Respirator Training Program: Employee training on use, care, inspection, cleaning and storage
+- A Respirator Training Program: Employee training on the use, care, inspection, cleaning and storage

-We can provide all necessary elements to ensure both protection of your workers from materials/ chemicals in the workplace and compliance with the OSHA Standard.
+We can provide all necessary elements to ensure both protection of your workers from materials/ chemicals in the workplace and compliance with the OSHA Respiratory Protection Standard.

 Assigned Protection Factor Examples (APF)

-We can perform either Qualitative or Quantitative respirator fit testing of any respirator or respirator face piece.
-This includes IDLH Supplied Air Respirators and Firefighter Respirators.
+We can perform either Qualitative or Quantitative respirator fit testing of any respirator or respirator facepiece.
+This includes IDLH Supplied Air Respirators and Firefighter Respirators Face Pieces.

 Further, we can perform the air testing required for Grade D breathing air that is provided to Type C airline respirators and SCBA Cylinders.

-We can support your team before, during and after OSHA-Type audits of all aspects of respiratory protection, worker protection, written programs, training, respirator fit testing, industrial hygiene monitoring and voluntary respirator usage.
+We can support your team before, during and after OSHA-Type audits of all aspects of respiratory protection, worker protection, written programs, training, respirator fit testing, industrial hygiene monitoring, and voluntary respiratory usage.

-Our professionals also serve as an expert witness/litigation support resource for legal cases involving respirator protection and respirator protection programs.
+Our professionals also serve as an expert witness/litigation support resource for legal cases involving respirator protection and programs.